Job searching gets stressful — and sometimes, in the heat of the hunt, key details get overlooked.

 Addresses like beerlover420@example.com or shorty4life@example.com won’t do.
 Whether they’re based on inside jokes or personal hobbies, ditch playful or outdated email addresses for something straightforward like your first and last name.

-Although remote work has become more popular, location still plays a role on your resume.
-After all, some remote roles require you to live in a specific state or country, or have the ability to commute to the office on occasion.
+Although remote work has become more popular, location still plays a role in your resume.
+After all, some remote roles require you to live in a specific state or country or have the ability to commute to the office on occasion.

 Work experience